 Past PhD/DPhil students:

 - Diane Bolet (European Institute, LSE)

 - Philipp Dreyer (European Institute, LSE

 - Christopher Wratil (European Institute, LSE)

 - Jack Blumenau (Government, LSE)

 - Julian Hoerner (European Institute, LSE)

 - Armen Hakhverdian (University of Oxford)

-She has also acted as PhD examiner at a number of universities, including European University Institute; King’s College London; LSE; Rutgers University; Universitat Pompeu Fabra; University of Aarhus; University of Amsterdam; University of Colorado; University of Copenhagen (Econ); University of Exeter; University of Leicester; University of Oxford; University of Southampton, University of Southern Denmark.
+She has also acted as PhD examiner at a number of universities, including ETH Zurich; European University Institute; King’s College London; LSE; Rutgers University; Universitat Pompeu Fabra; University of Aarhus; University of Amsterdam; University of Colorado; University of Copenhagen (Econ); University of Exeter; University of Leicester; Univerist of Manchester; University of Oxford; University of Southampton; University of Southern Denmark; and University of Zurich.